dollkirk/PROGRAMMING-HAND-IN/TUTORIAL_FOUR.md

 To make this CompareTag fucntion work, we have to go back into the Unity editor and create a new tag called "PressurePlate" and assign the pressure plate objects to this tag.

-If it is the correct tag of "PressurePlate", the variable
+If it is the correct tag of "PressurePlate", the variable DoorControllerScript will pull the boolean variable DoorOpen from the DoorController script and set it as equal to true.

+Now, we need to create another function quite similar called OnTriggerExit.
+This function means that when the Key object leaves the collision, the following in the function will happen.

+In this function, create an if statement to check if the object exiting the collision has got the tag "PressurePlate".
+If it has, the variable DoorControllerScript will pull the boolean variable DoorOpen from the DoorController script and set it as equal to false.

 #### TEMPORARY OPEN KEY: